Wildfire Air Quality Surveillance

 For more information on what is in wildfire smoke, the health risks, and how to protect yourself, click here: Wildfires and Your Health

-As of June 6, 2025, air quality levels for each community are as follows: Earlton Moderate Fauquier Moderate Fort Albany Low Haileybury Low Larder Lake Moderate Moose Factory Low Neskantaga Moderate Ogoki Moderate Peawanuck Low Timmins Low Wawa Low Webequie Moderate White River Low
+As of July 18, 2025, air quality levels for each community are as follows: Cochrane Moderate Earlton Moderate Fauquier Moderate Fort Albany No data Haileybury Moderate Hornepayne Moderate Kirkland Lake Moderate Mattice-Val Côté Moderate Moose Factory Moderate Neskantaga No data Ogoki Moderate Peawanuck Low Timmins Moderate Wawa Low Webequie No data White River Low

 Health Risk3